Dogecoin loses third of price after Elon Musk calls it a 'hustle' on 'SNL' - Up News Info

 “It’s a true social currency – that’s its value.”

-(Reporting by Gertrude Chavez-Dreyfuss and Alden Bentley in New York, and Noel Randewich and Hyunjoo Jin in San Francisco; Additional reporting by Joe White and Vidya Ranganathan and Megan Davies; Editing by Matthew Lewis, Simon Cameron-Moore and Grant McCool)
+(Reporting by Gertrude Chavez-Dreyfuss and in New York, and Noel Randewich and Hyunjoo Jin in San Francisco; Additional reporting by Joe White, Vidya Ranganathan, Megan Davies and Kate Duguid; Editing by Matthew Lewis, Simon Cameron-Moore, Grant McCool and Daniel Wallis)

 Advertisement